Loss of Worcester game at 'big cost' to Gloucester

 "The cost is very big to the club, which is not on the level of what Worcester are going through, but on a personal level for the club these losses are big for us," Skivington said.

-"I think we're lucky as a club we're in a good position financially as a club as you can be, I'm not saying we're flush but thankfully that's not my domain."
+"I think we're lucky as a club, we're in as good a position financially as a club as you can be, I'm not saying we're flush but thankfully that's not my domain."

+Worcester are not the only Premiership club in financial difficulty, with fellow Midlands side Wasps having also stated their intention to appoint administrators.

 "There's concern for people you know within these clubs [Worcester and Wasps] there's some brilliant people at both those clubs.
-My sympathy goes out to anyone involved in this because it's horrendous."
+My sympathy goes out to anyone involved in this because it's horrendous," added Skivington.

 Gloucester have only played twice so far this season in the Premiership, having had a bye week during round two.